prbc/farese/README.md

 ### Contributing

-Hey, if you want to contribute updates, I'd appreciate it!
+Hey, if you want to contribute updates to churches, I'd appreciate it!

 Using git is a whole world of its own, so send me an email or open a Github issue with any questions you have.

 Some prerequisites to have installed:
  - python2
- - workbox

 Basic instructions are:
  - Update the church listing in the `map/data.json` file